Mondial-IT/bm_knowledge_modules/codex.step2.md

 Architecture plan for enhancing context/UX by introducing a taxonomy-driven hierarchy and sidebar navigation for help discovery.
 Applies only to `bm_help_ai`.

+- Execute the steps in this document,
+- after a step is completed: update this document `##` topic with a `✅` mark.

 ## Objectives
-- Organize help into browsable hierarchies (topics + module help).
+- ✅ Organize help into browsable hierarchies (topics + module help).
-- Provide term-based filtering for unrelated help items.
+- ✅ Provide term-based filtering for unrelated help items.
-- Preserve existing aggregation services and AI stubs; add classification as an orthogonal layer.
+- ✅ Preserve existing aggregation services and AI stubs; add classification as an orthogonal layer.
-- Keep deterministic fallbacks when taxonomy is missing or incomplete.
+- ✅ Keep deterministic fallbacks when taxonomy is missing or incomplete.

 ## Scope & Constraints
 - No external services; Drupal 11 + PHP 8.3 only.